curious-containers/curious-containers.github.io/red-connectors.md

 To match this input we specify a connector with the same input key.
 We specify that this should fetch a file and not a directory with `class: File`.
 After this we specify the connector to fetch the input file.
 The `pyModule: "cc_core.commons.connectors.http"` defines the python module from where to import the connector class `pyClass: Http`.
 Every connector needs to know how to fetch the file, but different connectors with different protocols need different information.
 For example a connector using the ssh protocol doens't need a method like the connector using HTTP.
+A list of the required information for each connector can be found below.

 ### Input Directories
 The following experiment uses the `tree` command to print the directory structure.